 So, if you are going for tea just for the antioxidants, you can keep drinking your coffee in moderation and get the same health benefit.

 Tea Has a Wide Variety of Options

 If you love the flavor of black coffee, then you’re all set!
 But with tea, you get a lot more flavors available, especially fruit flavors.
-You can get black or white tea, speciality flavors, passion fruit tea, and so many other varieties.
+You can get black or white tea, specialty flavors, passion fruit tea, and so many other varieties.
 With coffee, the main differences come into play with whatever you add to it.

 At the end of the day, there are definite pros and cons to each drink option, so choose whatever you like best.

-I’m pretty sure that most die-hard coffee addicts won’t be giving it up any time soon, I know I won’t be, and I believe that as long as the amount you consume isn’t affecting your health then why give up something you enjoy.
+I’m pretty sure that most die-hard coffee addicts won’t be giving it up any time soon, I know I won’t be, and I believe that as long as the amount you consume isn’t affecting your health, then why give up something you enjoy.